John F. Preston

 John Fisher Preston Jr. (November 5, 1872 – July 1, 1960) was an American army officer who rose to the rank of Inspector General of the United States Army.
 His first conflict was the Spanish–American War serving in the 7th Infantry, and fighting in the Battle of San Juan Hill and Siege of Santiago.
 For his service in the war, Preston received the Silver Star.
 He then spent around a decade serving at various forts in the Philippines and across the United States.
 Preston was involved in the Quartermaster Corps and the Pay Department until the outbreak of World War I, serving a couple of years in France.
 He attended various Army schools until 1923, and had various leadership positions in the Army over the next fifteen years, culminating in appointment as Inspector General in 1931.
-A four-year tenure and brief stationing at Fort Sam Houston, he retired from the army in 1936 and entered the banking industry in San Antonio.
+After a four-year tenure and brief stationing at Fort Sam Houston, he retired from the army in 1936 and entered the banking industry in San Antonio.
 He died on July 1, 1960.

 Biography

 John Fisher Preston Jr., was born on November 5, 1872, in Baltimore, to a prominent lawyer.
-He graduated from the Baltimore City College in 1890, and attended the United States Military Academy from June 17, 1890 until he graduated 21st in the class of 1894 on June 12.
+His grandfather was congressman Jacob A. Preston and his cousin was judge Walter W. Preston.
+He graduated from the Baltimore City College in 1890, and attended the United States Military Academy from June 17, 1890, until he graduated 21st in the class of 1894 on June 12.
 He was commissioned in the army as a second lieutenant of infantry in the 16th Infantry.
-Preston then served on garrison duty at Fort Douglas, Utah, from September 30, 1894 to October 10, 1896.
+Preston then served on garrison duty at Fort Douglas, Utah, from September 30, 1894, to October 10, 1896.
 On April 26, 1898, while at Fort Spokane in Washington, he was made a first lieutenant in the 7th Infantry on April 26, 1898.
 He remained at Spokane until June 1, 1898.
 Preston was them with the regiment in Tampa, Florida, until June 4, 1898, when he fought in the campaign against Santiago, and the Spanish–American War to August 1898.
 During that time he fought in the Battle of San Juan Hill on July 1–3, and in the Siege of Santiago until July 17, 1898.
 For his service in the war, he received the Silver Star "for gallantry in action against Spanish forces at Santiago, Cuba, July 1, 1898."